Your Privacy at Mackenzie Health

 Accountability

 The Board of Directors of MH is accountable to individuals for the protection and privacy of the information with which MH has been entrusted.
-MH is committed to ensuring the highest standard of privacy care and data protection is applied in the services it provides and technologies it manages.
+MH is committed to ensuring the highest standard of privacy and data protection is applied in the services it provides and technologies it manages whilst simultaneously providing transparency to matters of public interest.

-The CPO is responsible for overseeing MH’s Privacy program.
-The CPO delegates the responsibility of implementing and managing this program throughout the organization to the Manager, Privacy & Information Security.
+The CPO is responsible for overseeing MH’s Privacy program and ensuring compliance with respective legislation.
+The CPO delegates the responsibility of implementing and managing this program throughout the organization to the Manager, Privacy Office.

-Management at all levels of MH has primary responsibility for ensuring that information is identified and collected, used and/or disclosed within their department/unit or assigned area of management accountability.
+Management at all levels of MH has primary responsibility for ensuring that information is identified and collected, used and/or disclosed within their department/unit or assigned area of management accountability in alignment with this Policy.
 They are also responsible for taking the appropriate measures to prevent unauthorized access to or use, damage, loss, theft, or disclosure of information.

-Employees also must take reasonable privacy precautions to prevent unauthorized collection, use, loss, theft, destruction, damage, misuse or disclosure of PHI in their care or custody.
+Employees also must take reasonable privacy precautions to prevent unauthorized collection, use, loss, theft, destruction, damage, misuse or disclosure of personal information in their care or custody.

-Personnel shall comply with the requirements of this Policy, and any supporting governance documentation to appropriately protect the personal information in their care or custody, or which they use.
+Hospital team members shall comply with the requirements of this Policy, and any supporting governance documentation to appropriately protect the personal information in their care or custody, or which they use.
+Where a responsive record to an FOI is available to any hospital team members, those hospital team members must produce the record for the Privacy Office’s assessment.

 Identifying Purposes

-MH personnel shall document the purpose(s) for which personal information is collected, used and/or disclosed.
+MH hospital team members shall document the purpose(s) for which personal information is collected, used and/or disclosed.
 Information must not be used and/or disclosed for purposes other than those for which it was collected, except with the appropriate consent of the individual or as permitted or authorized by law.

 Consent

-MH shall make a reasonable effort to ensure that the individual is advised of the purposes for which their information will be used.
+MH shall make a reasonable effort to ensure that the individual is advised of the purposes for which their information will be collected, used or disclosed.
 To make the consent meaningful, the purposes must be stated in such a manner that the individual can reasonably understand how the information will be used or disclosed.

 MH shall obtain consent voluntarily, at or before the time that personal information is collected, and not through coercion or deception.
 The type of consent sought out must be reasonable under the circumstances.